AhaanKanaujia/AhaanKanaujia/README.md

 Doing research on employing modern methods in economics and data models to analyze labor markets

-Software Engineer at Disruption Lab at Gies
+Technical Lead at Disruption Lab at Gies
 ```